 The break in communion between the East and West, known as the Great Schism, came in the year 1054.
 This schism was the result of growing differences between the East and West, as the Church in Rome began altering some of the ancient doctrines, (such as inserting the phrase “filioque” into the Creed, thus subordinating the Holy Spirit) and insisted on the supremacy of the Pope over the other Orthodox Patriarchs.
 In time, Rome added newer doctrines (papal infallibility, immaculate conception, etc.) that pushed them even further away from theological orthodoxy.
 The divide between the two communities was exasperated by the unfortunate plundering of Orthodox churches and monasteries during the Crusades of the 11th through 13th centuries.

 In the 16th century Protestant Reformers made further changes and deletions to the Faith and Biblical Canon.
 All the while, the remaining four ancient Patriarchates continued steadfast in the same fullness of faith handed down from Christ Himself through His Holy Apostles.
 Through extensive missionary efforts these four centers were later joined by the Patriarchate of Moscow and other Patriarchates—constituting the fifteen autocephalous churches today, united as One Holy Catholic and Apostolic Orthodox Church.

 Follow this link for a visual Timeline of Church History.

-The Orthodox Church by Timothy Ware (now Bishop Kallistos Ware)
+The Orthodox Church by Timothy Ware (Bishop Kallistos Ware)